Freeport council continues discussion on solar energy purchase

 According to Sampson, the solar panels would be built in Fairfield.

-No decision was made Tuesday because the sewer district’s approval is pending, along with a draft power purchase agreement.
+The council didn’t reach a decision decision last week because the sewer district’s approval is pending, along with a draft power purchase agreement.
 The council is expected to make a decision July 23.

 -